Automated Trading – Software Analysis and Back Testing

 For our purposes, we'll define the strength or weakness of a daily trend by the relative position of the close with respect to the high and the low of the day.
 If the close is relatively near the high of the day the market is exhibiting a strong close - one which should follow through to the upside in early trading for the next day.
 If the close is nearer the lowest price of that market for the day, it is defined to be a weak close which should lead to lower prices during at least the early part of the trade tomorrow.

+Chart Example In the box to the left note examples of market follow through.
 Bar #1 shows a weak close with the close of the day much closer to the low than the high.
 Observe how the market, in this case, respects the follow through pressure of the preceding day by trading considerably lower in bar #2 before rallying to close near the high of the day.
+Again the market respects the follow through tendency in bar #3 as the market continues to trade higher and close once again near the high of the day.
+Is every follow through signal this effective?
+Of course not.
+But the percentage is great enough, when combined with range expansion, to give us a definite edge in the market.

 Range Expansion